- Itineraries & road trip ideas

 The landscape on Serifos changes with the light.
-If you like rugged countryside, you’ll be impressed by the wonderful shapes nature has sculpted into the hillsides.
-In the port of Livadi, memories of older, more innocent times will come flooding back.
+If you like rugged countryside, you’ll be impressed by the wonderful shapes nature has sculpted into the hillsides and around the island are beaches with blue-green waters.
+Meanwhile, in the port of Livadi, memories of older, more innocent times will come flooding back.

 Greeks and foreigners have bought and renovated many of the abandoned houses in the upper town (Ano Hora) and brought them back to life.
-The main square, Pano Piatsa, is dominated by the church of Agios Athanasios and the neoclassical Town Hall.
+Serifos’ main square, Pano Piatsa, is dominated by the church of Agios Athanasios and the neoclassical Town Hall.
 At night, it becomes one big party as the tables fill with appetisers, ouzo, coffees and other drinks.
 To avoid the heat, walk down to the lower town (Kato Hora) in the early morning.
 It’s a Cycladic maze of whitewashed alleys and small courtyards and cascading bougainvillea, a startling contrast with the bare expanse of mountains beyond.

-The open-air mining museum (and illuminating chats with former iron miners) will give you insights into the island’s main source of income in years past.
+The open-air mining museum (and illuminating chats with former iron miners) will give you insights into Serifos’ main source of income in years past.
 At sunset, wander over to the impressive loading rig that juts out over Megalo Livadi bay.
 The hillside above it is rust-coloured, decorated with old rail tracks, wagons and tunnel mouths.

 This geological formation really does look like a giant armchair and you can’t help wonder just how those seven huge carved boulders got up there.
 The Throne of Cyclops is at Cape Kyklopas, a spectacular location with a panoramic view of the southwestern side of the island.

 At sunset, take the stone path the old miners used between the heliport and Hora and you’ll see a magical side to the island.
-This is the only spot where you can witness the town from above.
+This is the only spot where you can witness Serifos’ town from above.